mk-fg/name-based-routing-policy-controller/README.rst

   (outgoing connections from its OS/pids), not just stuff forwarded through it.

-  Firewall rules should probably be in nftables.conf file, and have a hook sending SIGHUP to nbrpc on reload, to have it re-populate sets there as well.
+  Firewall rules should probably be in nftables.conf file, and have a hook sending SIGHUP to nbrpc on reload, to have it re-populate sets there as well, while "ip" routes/rules configured in whatever network manager, if any.

   Reverse "skuid" match should be applied to script instance running with ``-F/--failing-checks``, if it is used, to have all its traffic routed through